 As our family gathers each Thanksgiving, we are mindful of the many blessings, large and small, that God has poured into our lives.
 We gladly acknowledge and thank Him for these gifts, with overflowing, grateful hearts!

 My hope is that you, as well, would know the joy of a heart filled with gratitude this season!
 I also hope you will enjoy this recipe for whole berry cranberry orange sauce!
+Have a great day, and come back soon for more recipes.

 Interested In More Recipes?